← Back to 史記

 西

-In the sixteenth year, Confucius became prime minister of Lu.
-In the twentieth year, Chu extinguished Dun and extinguished Hu.
-In the twenty-first year, King He Lu of Wu attacked Yue.
+In the sixteenth year, Confucius took office as prime minister of Lu.
+In the twentieth year, Chu extinguished Dun and Hu.
+In the twenty-first year, King Helu of Wu attacked Yue.
 King Gou Jian of Yue shot and wounded the Wu king, who then died.
-Wu therefore resented Yue and did not attack Chu to the west.
+Wu therefore resented Yue and did not attack Chu in the west.

 60

 In the spring of the twenty-seventh year, Wu attacked Chen.
 King Zhao of Chu saved it and camped at Cheng Fu.
 In the tenth month, King Zhao fell ill in the army camp.
 There were red clouds like a bird that flanked the sun and flew.
 King Zhao asked the Zhou grand astrologer, and the grand astrologer said: 'This harms the Chu king, however it can be shifted to the generals and ministers.'
-The generals and ministers heard these words and then requested to pray to the spirits with their own bodies.
+When the generals and ministers heard these words, they requested permission to offer themselves in prayer to the spirits.
 King Zhao said: 'The generals and ministers are my limbs.
 Now to shift the calamity, how can I abandon these bodies!'
 He did not listen.
-They divined and the River caused calamity.
+Divination showed that the River had caused the calamity.
 The grandees requested to pray to the River.
 King Zhao said: 'Since my former king received enfeoffment, our gaze has not exceeded the Jiang and Han, and the River is not what we have offended.'
 He stopped and did not permit it.
 Confucius was in Chen when he heard these words and said: 'King Zhao of Chu has penetrated the great way.
 That he did not lose the state is fitting!'

 61